katarina-vc/xv6-user-programs/README.md

-# COP6611.001S23 OperatingSystems - Project 1
+# Adding more user programs to the xv6 operating system.

-## Group Members
+## Devs
-* Katarina Capalbo
 * John Maurer
 * Azim Ibragimov